-The following table summarizes information about stock options outstanding and exercisable at December 31, 2017:
+The following table summarizes information about stock options outstanding and exercisable at December 31, 2018:

-Number of Shares Outstanding Number of Average Shares Exercise G eighted verage ant Date r Value Weighted Average Remaining Term (in years) Int gregate trinsic 'alue (in usands)
+Number of Shares Outstanding Weighted Average Exercise Price Weighted Average Grant Date Fair Value Weighted Average Remaining Term (in years) Int V regate rinsic alue ousands)

-Option Balances at December 31,

-2016 176,344 \$ 4.90 \$ 1.31 3.4 \$ 78
+Option Balances at December 31, 2017 181,385 \$ 4.98 \$ 1.30 2.4 \$ 158

-Options Granted 9,541 6.09 1.05
+Options Granted 6,067 6.14 1.65

-Options Exercised
+Options Exercised (9,376) 3.89 0.94

-Options Forfeited (4,500) 4.01 0.96
+Options Forfeited (506) 4.34 0.87

-Options Expired
+Options Expired (23,693) 7.26 2.33

-Option Balances at December 31,

-2017 181,385 \$ 4.98 \$ 1.30 2.4 \$ 158
+Option Balances at December 31, 2018 153,877 \$ 4.75 \$ 1.18 2.0 \$ 208

-Options Exercisable at December 31, 2017 128,692 \$ 5.04 \$ 1.41 1.9 \$ 113
+Options Exercisable at December 31,

+2018 124,855 \$ 4.61 \$ 1.19 1.6 \$ 186

-The weighted-average grant-date fair value of options granted during the years 2017 and 2016 was \$1.05 and \$1.04, respectively.
-As of December 31, 2017, there was approximately \$45,000 of total unrecognized compensation expense related to unvested share-based compensation arrangements.
+The weighted-average grant-date fair value of options granted during the years 2018 and 2017 was \$1.65 and \$1.05, respectively.
+As of December 31, 2018, there was approximately \$31,000 of total unrecognized compensation expense related to unvested share-based compensation arrangements.

-During the year ended December 31, 2017, the Company issued 10,830 shares with a weighted average grant date fair value of \$5.54 per share.
+During the year ended December 31, 2018, the Company issued 6,516 shares with a weighted average grant date fair value of \$6.14 per share.
 These shares were fully vested on the date of issuance.
-As of December 31, 2017, there were no unvested restricted shares granted under the Amended and Restated 2011 Incentive Plan.
+As of December 31, 2018, there were no unvested restricted shares granted under the Amended and Restated 2011 Incentive Plan.

-The Amended and Restated 2011 Incentive Plan had 416,852 shares remaining available for future issuance at December 31, 2017.
+The Amended and Restated 2011 Incentive Plan had 428,468 shares remaining available for future issuance at December 31, 2018.

-F. Income Taxes
+E. Income Taxes

-On December 22, 2017, the U.S. enacted the Tax Cuts and Jobs Act (the "2017 Act").
-The 2017 Act significantly changes U.S. corporate income tax law.
-Among other changes effective in 2017, the 2017 Act requires companies to pay a one-time tax on certain unrepatriated earnings of foreign subsidiaries.
-The Company calculated the impact of the 2017 Act in its income tax provision for the year ended December 31, 2017 in accordance with its understanding of the 2017 Act and guidance available as of the date of this filing.
+On December 22, 2017, the U.S. enacted the Tax Act.
+The Tax Act significantly changes U.S. corporate income tax law.
+Among other changes effective in 2017, the Tax Act requires companies to pay a one-time tax on certain unrepatriated earnings of foreign subsidiaries.
+The Company calculated the impact of the Tax Act in its income tax provision for the year ended December 31, 2018 in accordance with its understanding of the Tax Act and guidance available as of the date of its filing of its 2018 results.

-The Company recognized tax expense of \$1,662,000 related to the remeasurement of certain deferred tax assets and liabilities from 34% to 21%.
-The most material deferred taxes to be remeasured related to inventory reserves, and net operating losses (after reduction for the one-time transition tax) and property, plant and equipment.
+The Company recognized tax expense of \$1,662,000 for the year ended December 31, 2017 related to the remeasurement of certain deferred tax assets and liabilities from 34% to 21%.
+The most material deferred taxes to be remeasured related to inventory reserves, net operating losses (after reduction for the one-time transition tax) and property, plant and equipment.
 This tax expense from remeasurement of deferred tax assets had no impact on our effective tax rate as it was completely offset by the Company's valuation allowance.

-The Company also recognized provisional tax expense of \$565,000 related to the one-time transition tax on the deemed repatriation of foreign earnings.
+The Company also recognized provisional tax expense of \$565,000 for the year ended December 31, 2017 related to the one-time transition tax on the deemed repatriation of foreign earnings.
 The calculation of the one-time tax is quite complex, requiring determinations of liquid asset balances over three years, determination of foreign earnings and profits ("E&P," a U.S. tax measure) at multiple dates, and multiple other computations.
 Our provisional calculated tax expense was impacted by cash and other liquid assets taxable at a 15.5% rate and the balance of non-cash E&P taxable at 8%.
-The one-time transition tax had no impact on our 2017 effective tax rate as it was completely offset by the Company's valuation allowance.
-Additional work is necessary to perform a more detailed analysis of historical foreign earnings.
-Upon gathering all necessary data, interpreting any additional guidance from tax authorities, and completing the analysis, our provisional amount will be adjusted in the measurement period allowable, but in no circumstances will the measurement period extend beyond one year from the enactment date.
+The one-time transition tax had no impact on our 2017 or 2018 effective tax rate as it was completely offset by the Company's valuation allowance.
+Upon gathering all necessary data and interpreting additional guidance from tax authorities to complete the analysis, our provisional amount for 2017 was finalized without adjustment in the fourth quarter of 2018.